habibiahmada/laragon-custom/README.md

 ```bash
 C:\laragon\www\
 ```
-replace your `index.php` files with new file from this repository
+replace your `index.php` files with new file from this repository and rename line which contain `[YOURNAME]` to your name or anything you want

 ### Step 3: Start Laragon
 Launch Laragon and ensure that Apache or your preferred server is running.